Mohit-Kucheriya/Delta3.0/README.md

 - Working with **Node.js** for backend development and integrating databases like **MongoDB**.
 - Developing full-stack projects using **React**, hooks, Redux, and more.

-Follow along as I delve deeper into the world of web development through Delta 3.0!

 ## Introduction to Web Development

 | **Category**   | **Chapters**                    | **Overview**                                                                                                       |